robbievanleeuwen/section-properties/paper/paper.md

 # Implementation

-`sectionproperties` harnesses the power of @shapely to streamline geometry generation, and @triangle (a python port of [@shewchuck]) to produce a triangular mesh of six-noded quadratic elements.
+`sectionproperties` harnesses the power of Shapely [@shapely] to streamline geometry generation, and triangle [@triangle] (a python port of Triangle [@shewchuck]) to produce a triangular mesh of six-noded quadratic elements.
 The finite element method is used to solve for the geometric and warping properties, the latter involving the solution of partial differential equations and boundary value problems [@pilkey].
-For example, the Saint-Venant torsion constant ($J$) is obtained by solving for the warping function, $\omega$ [@pilkey]:
+For example, the Saint-Venant torsion constant ($J$) is obtained by solving for the warping function,
+$\omega$ [@pilkey]:

 $$
 \nabla^2 \omega = 0